Disability insurance is one of the most misunderstood insurance plans out there.

 It’s a long-term disability insurance policy available to anyone from the ages of 18-70.
 It’s non-cancelable and guaranteed renewable.
 They have elimination periods anywhere from 60 days to 365 days and the minimum income benefits of up to $30,000.

-In additional to the basic income protection, their plan also has some additional benefits, like a residual rider, which can payout a portion of the policy if you can still work but have a loss of income.
+In addition to the basic income protection, their plan also has some additional benefits, like a residual rider, which can payout a portion of the policy if you can still work but have a loss of income.

 They also have a Hospice care benefit, if the policyholder is disabled, the elimination period is waived if they receive hospice benefits.